Skyggfisk/web-img-tools/README.md

 # Web Image Tools

-A comprehensive client-side image manipulation and analysis web application built with modern web technologies.
+A fully client-side image manipulation and analysis web application built with modern web technologies.
 Upload, analyze, optimize, and edit images directly in your browser.

 > [!WARNING]
 > This project is still very much under construction and barely any of the features work as described yet.
 You are free to play around and preview, but don't expect actual optimization or great filters.